PostHog/posthog.com/contents/docs/data-warehouse/join.md

   enterprise: full
 ---

-Your external data can be used alongside the rest of the PostHog system.
+Your external data can be used alongside the rest of the PostHog.

 ### Visualizing